Reducing Your Sentence with AB600 in California

 • If your risk for future violence is reduced due to your age, time served, or physical condition.

+Yes, it’s possible to have your upper-term sentence reduced, depending on your case.
 An upper-term sentence is the highest possible sentence you can receive for a given crime.
 If you got the highest possible sentence, the new rules state that there must be aggravating factors that are admitted or proven as justification for imposing that upper sentence.
 If there is no justification, you can make an argument for resentencing.

 What are the reasons you could get resentenced under AB600?